Sequal32/yourcontrols/Readme.md

 1. Ensure everybody has the same **navdata**, **scenery**, and **weather** installed.
 2. Launch MSFS, select the same aircraft and spawn location. **Do NOT enable multiplayer unless you're on different servers.**
 3. Once everyone has spawned in, start up the included .exe file. **Do NOT run as administrator.**
+4. It is important that you do not touch anything (especially avionics!) until everybody is connected.
 4.
     **Hoster (designate one person to run)**: